+APPENDIX C

-APPENDIX C COMMUNITY ENGAGEMENT MEETINGS
+COMMUNITY ENGAGEMENT MEETINGS

-In collaboration with the OU Hudson College of Public Health, The Grand Nation inc, a local community coalition, Saint Francis hosted three community engagement meetings in Craig County to further understand local needs.
+In collaboration with the OU Hudson College of Public Health and the Rural Health Network, the health system hosted three community engagement meetings in Muskogee County to further understand local needs.
 These meetings invited leaders from various community organizations, residents, and representatives from vulnerable populations to participate in a dialogue about the challenges they observe within the county.

-The engagement meetings provided an opportunity for the community to come together and offer input on the pressing needs and issues faced in Craig County.
+The engagement meetings provided an opportunity for the community to come together and offer input on the pressing needs and issues faced in Muskogee County.
 Participants were guided through a SDoH root cause activity.
-Once completed as a larger group, individual attendees were asked to select the priority area they deemed most important for Craig County, describe how this area represents a critical need, and provide examples from their own communities.
+Once completed as a larger group, individual attendees were asked to select the priority area they deemed most important for Muskogee County, describe how this area represents a critical need, and provide examples from their own communities.

-The qualitative feedback gathered from these meetings were transcribed, and key themes and priorities were identified using the Framework method.
-This systematic approach for managing and analyzing qualitative data consists of five key stages: familiarization, identifying a thematic framework, indexing, charting, mapping and interpretation.
+The qualitative feedback gathered from these meetings were transcribed, and key themes and priorities were identified using the Framework method5, a systematic approach for managing and analyzing qualitative data.
+This method consists of five key stages: familiarization, identifying a thematic framework, indexing, charting, and mapping and interpretation.
 Relevant quotes were also summarized to capture attendees' perspectives on each priority area.
 The findings are presented and further detailed in the table below.